dataset-vn/crowdsource-tool/docs/source/templates/time_series.md

 ### JSON

-All tasks in LS are stored in JSON and this is the native format for Label Studio.
+All tasks in LS are stored in JSON and this is the native format for Dataset.

 * valueType="url"

-  When you use `valueType="url"` for TimeSeries tag and import a CSV file Label Studio **automatically** will create a JSON task with the body like this one:
+  When you use `valueType="url"` for TimeSeries tag and import a CSV file Dataset **automatically** will create a JSON task with the body like this one:

   ```json
   {